erichseamon/COVIDriskpaper/README.md

 ## Data Descriptions

 Within the /data folder, there are a number of datasets.
 Each dataset is described below, with key field names and usage.

+- sevenday_combined.csv: This csv contains daily cases and deaths for all United States counties, for each day from January 2020 to April 2022.
+Given the large size of this .csv, it is split into TWO zip files, and is automatically merged together and loaded as the Risk_SupplementalA.Rmd is run.
+- deaths_nationwide_cumulative.csv: This csv provides daily deaths for all United States counties, as well as cumulative deaths.
+The .csv is zipped - and is uncompressed and loaded as the Risk_SupplementalA.Rmd is run.
+-